CBD isolate vs full spectrum CBD oil. Which is better? What are the key differences? Discover the truth behind these two different types of CBD oil.

 There are certainly pros and cons that come along with a product like CBD gaining so much attention.

 On the one hand, CBD is readily available and that’s wonderful!
 Only a few years ago, many pet owners had no idea what CBD was, let alone where to purchase it.
-Now, CBD oil can be at your front door within days simply with the click of a button.
+Now, you can subscribe to your pet's favorite CBD oil simply with the click of a button.
 (Yay, internet!)

 However, in the same breath, there are definitely negatives that are associated with the rise in popularity of CBD.

 As we previously mentioned, there are quite a few companies that are manufacturing the product with one thing in mind: a nice payday.
 It’s cheaper for them to use CBD isolate rather than full spectrum CBD, so oftentimes, these companies will use terminology that is confusing to consumers who are buying CBD oil for the first time.

 It's really unfair when you think about it.
 Pet parents are going out of their way to choose a safe, holistic product that they hope will truly benefit their furbaby.
 However, their hopes and expectations will never be met if they inadvertently purchase CBD oil that is not up to the necessary standards.